2023 Best Music Schools in Ohio

 On average, music graduates from OHIO Athens take out $27,000 in student loans while working on their degree.

-Youngstown State University ranked #9 on this year’s Best Music Schools in Ohio list.
-Located in the small city of Youngstown, Youngstown State University is a public school with a large student population.
+Youngstown State University came in at #9 in this year’s edition of the Best Music Schools in Ohio ranking.
+Located in the city of Youngstown, Youngstown State University is a public college with a fairly large student population.

 After completing their degree, music graduates from BGSU carry an average student debtload of $27,000.